Diagnostic imaging in Manchester, New Hampshire

 SPG block treatment for migraines

-The SPG block is a procedure that can provide relief from migraines and other headache and facial pain.
-In this image-guided procedure, an interventional radiologist delivers concentrated lidocaine, a pain reliever, through the nose and applies it directly to the group of nerves that causes these headaches.
+The SPG block can provide relief from migraines, other headaches and facial pain.
+In this image-guided procedure, an interventional radiologist delivers concentrated lidocaine — a pain reliever — through the nose and applies it directly to the group of nerves causing these headaches.
 Relief is often immediate and lasts for weeks or months without the need for other injections or medicines.

-SPG block is effective for the treatment of migraines, sinus and cluster headaches as well as spinal headaches, atypical facial pain, and some trigeminal neuralgia.
-It can also help other symptoms associated with severe headaches, like nausea, as well as severe vomiting during pregnancy and the symptoms of head and neck cancer.
+SPG block is effective in treating migraines, sinus and cluster headaches, spinal headaches, atypical facial pain and some trigeminal neuralgia.
+It can also help alleviate severe vomiting during pregnancy, nausea caused by headaches and head and neck cancer symptoms.

-The procedure takes about 20 minutes, is virtually pain free and has no required preparation.
-SPG is about 90 percent effective and can be repeated as needed to reduce pain.
+The procedure takes about 20 minutes, is virtually pain free and requires no preparation.
+SPG block is about 90% effective and can be repeated as needed to reduce pain.

 Pelvic congestion

-Pelvic congestion is an often painful condition in which varicose veins occur in the pelvis.
-These enlarged, inflamed ovarian veins can compress organs around the pelvic region causing discomfort:
+Pelvic congestion is an often-painful condition in which varicose veins develop in the pelvis.
+These enlarged, inflamed ovarian veins can compress organs around the pelvic region causing discomfort that feels like:

-Pelvic congestion occurs in pre-menopausal women and is often misdiagnosed and/or misunderstood.
+Pelvic congestion occurs in pre-menopausal women and is often misdiagnosed and misunderstood.
 Women with pelvic congestion may also have visible varicose veins on their legs.

-The condition can be detected with a pelvic ultrasound, MRI or CT scan and can be successfully treated through embolization.
-During this procedure, a radiologist will insert a catheter into the affected ovarian veins and place a coil that will block the blood supply and shut down the veins.
+The condition is detected with a pelvic ultrasound, MRI or CT scan and can be successfully treated through embolization.
+During this procedure, a radiologist will insert a catheter into the affected ovarian veins and place a coil that blocks the blood supply and shuts down the veins.

-This same day procedure is a highly-effective treatment for a widely undiagnosed and painful condition and is an alternative to hysterectomy.
-Embolization relieves the symptoms of pelvic congestion with no proven, long-term effect on fertility.
+The same-day procedure is highly effective in treating the widely undiagnosed and painful condition, and it’s an alternative to a hysterectomy.
+This treatment relieves pelvic congestion symptoms with no proven long-term effect on fertility.

 Uterine fibroid embolization (UFE)

-Uterine fibroids are abnormal growths in the muscle of the uterus.
+Uterine fibroids are abnormal growths in the uterus muscle.
 They are fairly common and can cause a number of uncomfortable symptoms, including:

-Uterine fibroid embolization (UFE) is a minimally invasive treatment and an alternative to a myomectomy or hysterectomy.
-During this procedure, a radiologist will use image guidance to insert a catheter through the femoral artery into the uterus and direct small, plastic beads into the fibroid.
-Those beads, called microspheres, block the blood supply to the fibroids, which then shrink to relieve the patient’s symptoms.
+UFE is a minimally invasive treatment and an alternative to a myomectomy or hysterectomy.
+During this procedure, a radiologist uses image guidance to insert a catheter through the femoral artery into the uterus and direct small, plastic beads into the fibroid.
+Those beads, called microspheres, block the blood supply to the fibroids, which then shrink to relieve your symptoms.

-UFE avoids many of the possible complications of a hysterectomy and preserves a woman’s fertility.
-Women are often able to return home the same day and are able to return to work within 24 to 48 hours.
+UFE avoids many of the possible complications of a hysterectomy and preserves fertility.
+Often, you can return home the same day and are able to return to work within 24 to 48 hours.

 Cardiology imaging for TAVR

-TAVR (Transcatheter Aortic Valve Replacement) is a minimally invasive procedure to replace the aortic valve in patients who have severe aortic stenosis, or narrowing of the valve opening.
-The TAVR device is a small, round mesh implant that is inserted via a catheter and pushes away the old valve, taking its place and eliminating the need for open heart surgery.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure that replaces the aortic valve in people who have severe aortic stenosis, or narrowing of the valve opening.
+The TAVR device is a small, round mesh implant.
+It is inserted via catheter and replaces the old valve, eliminating the need for open-heart surgery.

-Prior to having a TAVR procedure, the patient will undergo an in-depth CT scan to gain a full picture of the heart, other organs, and the artery the catheter will travel through for the procedure.
-With a detailed, 3-D image of the heart the cardiologist can map the procedure and determine what size implant to use.
-The imaging also helps the doctors understand whether the patient has any potentially complicating conditions, like cancer or vascular disease.
+Prior to the TAVR procedure, you will undergo an in-depth CT scan to capture a comprehensive picture of the heart, other organs and the specific artery.
+With a detailed, 3D image of your heart, your cardiologist maps the procedure and determines what size implant to use.
+The CT imaging also tells our doctors if you have any conditions that could lead to complications, like cancer or vascular disease.

-The radiologist also takes part in the TAVR procedure, guiding the cardiologist with CT and x-ray to feed the valve implant through the catheter and deploy it in the heart.
-Patients typically spend the night in the hospital and go home the next day.
+A radiologist is also involved in the TAVR procedure, guiding the cardiologist using CT and X-ray.
+Typically, you will spend the night in the hospital and return home the next day.
 Our TAVR program is one of the leading programs in the country.
-We’ve performed hundreds of these procedures since 2015 and are often highlighted at industry conferences as an exemplary program.
+Since 2015, our team has performed hundreds of procedures and is often highlighted at industry conferences as an exemplary program.

 Long term venous access

-Some patients may require a catheter placed under the skin to make it easier to administer chemotherapy drugs, draw blood, or drain fluids.
+You might need a catheter placed under the skin to make administering chemotherapy drugs, drawing blood or draining fluids easier.

-Radiologists can place a peripherally inserted central catheter (PICC) or port for long term vascular access, benefiting patients who need a prolonged course of medication therapy, other forms of IV infusion, or intravenous nutrition.
+Radiologists can place a peripherally inserted central catheter (PICC) or port for long term vascular access, benefiting anyone who needs a prolonged course of medication therapy, other forms of IV infusion or intravenous nutrition.

-A drainage catheter may be needed for patients with fluid buildup around the lung or in the abdomen.
-This device can be a more comfortable alternative to repeat blood draws and fluid drainages.
+If you have fluid buildup around the lung or in the abdomen, you might need a drainage catheter.
+This device can be a more comfortable alternative to repeat blood draws and fluid drains.